The symptom

 How much energy is in your language?
 Enthusiastic copy uses exclamation points, superlatives, and emotional language.
 Matter-of-fact copy states things plainly and lets the reader draw their own conclusions.
 Neither is better — but mixing them inconsistently is always worse.

 Plot your brand on each spectrum.
-Then pull up your last 10 pieces of content and check: do they all sit at the same point?
+Then pull your last 10 pieces of content and check: are they all at the same point?
 If not, you've found your consistency gap.

 Documenting your voice

 A brand voice is only useful if it's documented in a way your team can actually use.
-We create a one-page voice card for every client with four sections:
+I create a one-page voice card for every client with four sections:

 Maintaining consistency

 The voice card only works if people use it.
-We recommend three practices:
+I recommend three practices:

 Need help defining or documenting your brand voice?
-It's included in every brand identity project we do.
+It's included in every brand identity project I do.
 Let's talk about yours.